GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - [Full-Resolution Residual Networks for Semantic Segmentation in Street Scenes](https://arxiv.org/abs/1611.08323).
 Combines multi-scale context with pixel-level accuracy by using two processing streams within the network.
 The residual stream carries information at the full image resolution, enabling precise adherence to segment boundaries.
 The pooling stream undergoes a sequence of pooling operations to obtain robust features for recognition.
 The two streams are coupled at the full image resolution using residuals.
 In the code, this is the FRRN model.

 - [Large Kernel Matters -- Improve Semantic Segmentation by Global Convolutional Network](https://arxiv.org/abs/1703.02719).
 Proposes a Global Convolutional Network to address both the classification and localization issues for the semantic segmentation.
-Uses large separable kernals to expand the receptive field, plus a boundary refinement block to further improve localization performance near boundaries.
+Uses large separable kernels to expand the receptive field, plus a boundary refinement block to further improve localization performance near boundaries.

 - [AdapNet: Adaptive Semantic Segmentation in Adverse Environmental Conditions](http://ais.informatik.uni-freiburg.de/publications/papers/valada17icra.pdf) Modifies the ResNet50 architecture by performing the lower resolution processing using a multi-scale strategy with atrous convolutions.
 This is a slightly modified version using bilinear upscaling instead of transposed convolutions as I found it gave better results.